Supporting Pacific Islands Ecosystem-Based Climate Adaptation

 Implementation of Protected Areas

-The Municipality of Tamil in Micronesia suffers from flooding, erosion, and salter water intrusion affecting their crop production.
-The municipality also has poor water management and lacks alternative water sources, which has increased their reliance on the watershed.
-The municipality’s coastal ecosystems health and the fish population is also on the decline.
+The Municipality of Tamil in Micronesia suffers from flooding, erosion, and saltwater intrusion, which affect crop production.
+The municipality also has poor water management and lacks alternative water sources, which has increased its reliance on the watershed.
+The health of the municipality’s coastal ecosystems and fish population are also declining.

-Problems in water security have led the community to declare their first Watershed Protected Area in 2017 to protect 320 acres of watersheds aimed to improve water security and coastal ecosystem health.
+Problems in water security have led the community to declare its first Watershed Protected Area in 2017, protecting 320 acres of watersheds aimed at improving water security and coastal ecosystem health.

-In the island of Chuuk of Oneisomw, the community implemented a marine protection area and enforced a seasonal and longer closure of reef areas.
+In the island of Chuuk of Oneisomw, the community implemented a marine protection area and enforced a seasonal and extended closure of reef areas.

-These climate actions are based on scientific knowledge to protect their coral reefs against dynamite fishing, overfishing, and other damaging activities and ensure that future generations can still access coral reef resources.
+These climate actions are based on scientific knowledge.
+They aim to protect coral reefs against dynamite fishing, overfishing, and other damaging activities and ensure that future generations can still access coral reef resources.

 The community is also developing a plan to design ridge-to-reef protected areas to prevent pollution runoff and maintain water quality.

-These strategies show that western and traditional approaches can be complementary and mutually beneficial to meet conservation, resilience, and sustainability goals.
+These strategies show that Western and traditional approaches can be complementary and mutually beneficial in meeting conservation, resilience, and sustainability goals.

-Climate-Smart Development Plans include updating current infrastructure, designated upland lease development for migrating vulnerable community members and infrastructure away from the coast, and recommendations to make future development less vulnerable to climate impacts.
+Climate-Smart Development Plans include updating current infrastructure, designated upland lease development for migrating vulnerable community members and infrastructure away from the coast, and recommendations to make future development less susceptible to climate impacts.

 Challenges to implementing strategies

-The study identified challenges to implementing these strategies such as the remoteness of the islands, lack of capacity to implement and sustain projects, lack of governance and the way that impact is measured, which highlights the need for and importance of supportive national policies and political will to reinforce and scale up these efforts.
+The study identified challenges to implementing these strategies, such as the remoteness of the islands, lack of capacity to implement and sustain projects, lack of governance, and the way that impact is measured.
+These challenges highlight the need for and importance of supportive national policies and political will to reinforce and scale up these efforts.

 To read the entire study, click the link below: